Brain Health

 • Positron Emission Tomography (PET): Uses a tracer to examine metabolic activity and, in some cases, the presence of specific biological markers.
 It can support evaluation in certain neurological disorders when clinically appropriate.

-Neuroimaging results are most meaningful when interpreted alongside clinical history, behavioral assessments, and other tests.
+Neuroimaging results are meaningful when interpreted alongside clinical history, behavioral assessments, and other tests.
 The choice of method depends on the question being asked, the person’s symptoms, and clinical judgement.

 Electroencephalography (EEG)